 - a disease

 The division depends upon the point of view.
-What is commonly called normal fear should give place to reason, using the word to cover instinct as well as thought.
+Usually, normal fear should give place to reason, using the word to cover instinct and thought.
 From the correct point of view, all fear is evil so long as entertained.

-Whatever its manifestations, wherever its apparent location, fear is a psychic state, of course, reacting upon the individual in several ways:
+Whatever its manifestations, wherever its prominent location, fear is a psychic state, of course, reacting upon the individual in several ways:

 - the nerves